-- Residential staff who administer medication will be required to successfully complete agency approved training specific to their program site(s) before they assume their responsibilities of administering medication.
+- 2. Non-nursing staff in outpatient programs who administer medication will be trained by agency Nurses, with documentation of training placed their training record. - 3.
+Residential staff who administer medication will be required to successfully complete agency approved training specific to their program site(s) before they assume their responsibilities of administering medication.
 Completion of such training must be documented in their training record. - C. In all cases, staff discovering a medication related error will immediately document it on an Incident Report form following the procedure outlined in HealthWest Policy No. 4-019.
 If the medication error is suspected to be abuse or neglect, the staff discovering the error will also promptly complete a Recipient Right's complaint form and send it directly to the agency's Office of Recipient Rights.
 The Office of Recipient Rights will conduct an investigation in accordance with HealthWest Policy No. 4-020. - D. When a medication error occurs, the supervisor or designee, shall: - 1.
-Take action, as necessary, to assure appropriate medical treatment of the individual receiving services. - 2.
-Notify appropriate medical personnel as indicated, i.e., prescribing physician or emergency room physician. - 3.
+Take action, as necessary, to ensure appropriate medical treatment of the individual receiving services. - 2.
+Notify appropriate medical personnel as indicated, i.e., prescribing physician/PA/NP or emergency room physician. - 3.
 Thoroughly and promptly review the alleged medication error determining whether one has been committed and by whom according to HealthWest Policy No. 4-019. - 4.
 In consultation with the agency Medical Director or designated Health Professional, determine if the medication error is non-serious or serious in nature. - E. The agency's Supervisory staff will counsel and/or administer discipline in the following manner to the involved full-time employee(s) when medication administration errors occur.